michaeldougal/AnimNation/README.md

 <img src="https://user-images.githubusercontent.com/67706277/205463774-5c513218-9ca9-4b36-8d1d-1c1ac75f4c5a.png" />

 A streamlined Roblox animation utility that simplifies the use of springs, tweens, and splines on object properties.
-See the API section for usage and technical details.
+See <a href="/AnimNation/api/">the API section</a> for usage and technical details.
 </div>